efchatz/QUIC-attacks/README.md

 The current repository serves the purpose of sharing the scripts we used for educational usage.
 These attacks were a part of our study (check [here](https://doi.org/10.21203/rs.3.rs-1676730/v1)), and were tested against 6 different QUIC-enabled servers (IIS, NGINX, LiteSpeed, Cloudflare, H2O, and Caddy).
 The quic-loris script is the exploit of the **CVE-2022-30591** issue that affected quic-go library.
 This script can also be exploited against Caddy server.

 ## Installation procedure
-For the exploitation of these attacks, the Ubuntu 18.04 client was used, with the assist of aioquic Python library.
+For the exploitation of these attacks, the Ubuntu 18.04 client was used, with the assist of aioquic Python library for QUIC-loris and QUIC-Flooding.
+For QUIC-hash attack, the Scapy Python library v2.4.3 was used (pip install scapy==2.4.3).
+The following instructions occur the aioquic installation, for the QUIC-loris and QUIC-Flooding assaults.

 1. git clone https://github.com/aiortc/aioquic
 2. sudo apt install libssl-dev